Iron Mountain Incorporated (NYSE:IRM) Short Interest Up 11.6% in September

-Iron Mountain Incorporated (NYSE:IRM – Get Free Report) saw a large increase in short interest in September.
+Iron Mountain Incorporated (NYSE:IRM – Get Free Report) was the target of a large increase in short interest during the month of September.
 As of September 15th, there was short interest totalling 13,520,000 shares, an increase of 11.6% from the August 31st total of 12,120,000 shares.
-Based on an average daily trading volume, of 1,410,000 shares, the short-interest ratio is currently 9.6 days.
+Based on an average daily trading volume, of 1,410,000 shares, the days-to-cover ratio is presently 9.6 days.

 Insider Activity at Iron Mountain

-In related news, EVP Deborah Marson sold 2,381 shares of the firm’s stock in a transaction that occurred on Wednesday, July 12th.
-The stock was sold at an average price of $59.21, for a total transaction of $140,979.01.
-Following the completion of the transaction, the executive vice president now owns 62,026 shares of the company’s stock, valued at approximately $3,672,559.46.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-In other Iron Mountain news, Director Wendy J. Murdock sold 12,000 shares of Iron Mountain stock in a transaction on Monday, August 7th.
-The stock was sold at an average price of $61.53, for a total value of $738,360.00.
-Following the completion of the sale, the director now owns 25,991 shares of the company’s stock, valued at approximately $1,599,226.23.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Deborah Marson sold 2,381 shares of Iron Mountain stock in a transaction on Wednesday, July 12th.
+In related news, EVP Deborah Marson sold 2,381 shares of Iron Mountain stock in a transaction that occurred on Wednesday, July 12th.
 The stock was sold at an average price of $59.21, for a total value of $140,979.01.
-Following the completion of the sale, the executive vice president now directly owns 62,026 shares of the company’s stock, valued at approximately $3,672,559.46.
+Following the sale, the executive vice president now owns 62,026 shares of the company’s stock, valued at approximately $3,672,559.46.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In other Iron Mountain news, CEO William L. Meaney sold 10,507 shares of the business’s stock in a transaction that occurred on Thursday, September 28th.
+The stock was sold at an average price of $59.08, for a total transaction of $620,753.56.
+Following the transaction, the chief executive officer now owns 295,650 shares of the company’s stock, valued at approximately $17,467,002.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Deborah Marson sold 2,381 shares of the business’s stock in a transaction that occurred on Wednesday, July 12th.
+The stock was sold at an average price of $59.21, for a total value of $140,979.01.
+Following the transaction, the executive vice president now directly owns 62,026 shares in the company, valued at approximately $3,672,559.46.
 The disclosure for this sale can be found here.
-Insiders sold a total of 89,761 shares of company stock valued at $5,512,726 in the last 90 days.
-Corporate insiders own 2.20% of the company’s stock.
+In the last quarter, insiders have sold 89,761 shares of company stock valued at $5,512,726.
+2.20% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-TrinityPoint Wealth LLC lifted its position in Iron Mountain by 4.0% during the second quarter.
-TrinityPoint Wealth LLC now owns 4,354 shares of the financial services provider’s stock valued at $247,000 after purchasing an additional 168 shares in the last quarter.
-Bank of New Hampshire lifted its position in Iron Mountain by 43.8% during the second quarter.
-Bank of New Hampshire now owns 575 shares of the financial services provider’s stock valued at $33,000 after purchasing an additional 175 shares in the last quarter.
-Armor Investment Advisors LLC lifted its position in Iron Mountain by 1.9% during the second quarter.
-Armor Investment Advisors LLC now owns 9,996 shares of the financial services provider’s stock valued at $568,000 after purchasing an additional 186 shares in the last quarter.
-Brown Brothers Harriman & Co. lifted its position in Iron Mountain by 4.0% during the first quarter.
-Brown Brothers Harriman & Co. now owns 4,820 shares of the financial services provider’s stock valued at $255,000 after purchasing an additional 187 shares in the last quarter.
-Finally, Cresset Asset Management LLC lifted its position in Iron Mountain by 1.2% during the first quarter.
-Cresset Asset Management LLC now owns 16,001 shares of the financial services provider’s stock valued at $855,000 after purchasing an additional 195 shares in the last quarter.
-76.94% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in the business.
+State Street Corp boosted its stake in Iron Mountain by 1.8% in the 1st quarter.
+State Street Corp now owns 14,622,009 shares of the financial services provider’s stock valued at $819,026,000 after purchasing an additional 261,765 shares during the period.
+Geode Capital Management LLC boosted its stake in Iron Mountain by 12.1% in the 1st quarter.
+Geode Capital Management LLC now owns 7,781,928 shares of the financial services provider’s stock valued at $411,015,000 after purchasing an additional 837,623 shares during the period.
+Cohen & Steers Inc. boosted its stake in Iron Mountain by 163.9% in the 2nd quarter.
+Cohen & Steers Inc. now owns 7,725,767 shares of the financial services provider’s stock valued at $438,926,000 after purchasing an additional 4,798,010 shares during the period.
+Deutsche Bank AG boosted its stake in Iron Mountain by 10.5% in the 1st quarter.
+Deutsche Bank AG now owns 4,584,196 shares of the financial services provider’s stock valued at $242,550,000 after purchasing an additional 436,842 shares during the period.
+Finally, Moneta Group Investment Advisors LLC bought a new stake in Iron Mountain in the 4th quarter valued at $224,698,000.
+76.94% of the stock is currently owned by institutional investors.

 Iron Mountain Stock Performance